boris-behav-obs/boris-behav-obs.github.io/src/faq.md

 # My BORIS project file is corrupted and BORIS does not open it

-## First

-Please remember that it is **EXTREMELY IMPORTANT** to do regular backups of your project files to prevent the lost of data.
-Software can be reinstalled but your data could quite possibly be lost for ever.
-Use an external drive or/and a cloud service.
-Use a timestamp in the file name in order to does not overwrite the last backup with the new one (for
-example: my_project.YYYY-MM-DD.boris).
+!!! danger "**EXTREMELY IMPORTANT**"

+    Please remember that it is extremely important to regularly back up your project files to prevent data loss.
+    While software can be reinstalled, your data might be lost forever if not properly backed up.
+    Use an external drive and/or a cloud service for your backups.
+    Include a timestamp in the file name to avoid overwriting previous backups (e.g., my_project.YYYY-MM-DD.boris).

 The BORIS project file is in JSON format (<https://en.wikipedia.org/wiki/JSON>).
 If the size of your corrupted project file is not 0 you can open it with a text editor like NotePad++, Pluma, TextEdit, etc (not Microsoft-Word or Libreoffice Write that are text processors) and try to repair it.

-Another possibility is to use an on-line JSON validator like
-<https://jsonformatter.org> and try to repair it.
+Another possibility is to use an on-line JSON validator like <https://jsonformatter.org> and try to repair it.